usc-psychsim/psychsim-eval-gui/documentation/source/interfacing_with_asist.rst

 Notes:

 - ModelInference.py has the commandline arguments for model_inference.py hardcoded.
-These should be changed within the script.
+These should be changed within *[ASIST_PATHS]* section of *config.ini* (see above).
 - The script must run through the whole simulation (or number specified in the *steps* parameter) first, then the data is collated for use in the GUI.
 - It is run as any other sim script through the gui (loading the script, and clicking *RUN SIM*)